10 Years After Its Release, ‘The Dark Knight’ Has Never Been More Relevant

 The Joker’s nihilism — his joy at offending the status quo and his drive to tear down a society’s shared myths — are infinitely more comprehensible in the age of the online troll.
 This is a guy who laughs the hardest in situations where institutions and expectations are failing people, like when an enraged Batman realizes the Joker can’t be beaten into submission.
 He loves showing people that they’re wrong.
 He lives for the moment when his victims realize it.

 There are, admittedly, many subspecies of the online troll, but they all have in common the central element of offending the status quo for their own amusement.
-Trolls say things which provoke an emotional response by virtue of their sheer misanthropy.
+Trolls say things that provoke an emotional response by virtue of their sheer misanthropy.
 In this behavior, the Joker is already recognizable in two ways: First, in the deliberate transgression of social norms to provoke a response, and second, in the delight at other people’s horrified reactions.

 The online troll existed long before The Dark Knight came out in 2008, but in the years since, this behavior has become far more visible.
 It isn’t merely the high-profile online harassment controversies like GamerGate, it’s that trolling as a practice seems to have increasing real-world relevance.
 Countless instances of abuse by organized ‘alt-right’ outlets enjoyed visibility during the 2016 election campaign.
 Figures like Milo Yiannopoulous openly refer to themselves as trolls, and Star Wars star Kelly Marie Tran recently left social media after months of coordinated social media abuse.
 In this context, the Joker feels less like an anomaly, and more like a herald.